Hybrid Glass Balustrade - Orbit System

-This video explains the Balcony 1 System, how it works, length limitations and how it can achieve runs without posts for 3.3m.
+This video explains the Hybrid Orbit (Balcony 1 System), how it works, length limitations and how it can achieve runs without posts for 3.3m.
 The video explains when posts are required and how frequent these need to be.
-Designed and manufactured in England by Balcony Systems Solutions Ltd.
+Designed and manufactured in England by Balconette at our Surrey Factory.

 Maximum spans, post distances and limitations

-In this video we will explain the parameters, allowable spans and post distances of the Balcony 1 glass balustrade system using fifty five (55) millimetre diameter posts.
+In this video we will explain the parameters, allowable spans and post distances of the Orbit (Balcony 1) glass balustrade system using fifty five (55) millimetre diameter posts.

-The Balcony 1 System uses a specially designed handrail that is of a circular shape with a 70 millimetre diameter.
-We have employed structural engineers to create a set of generic structural calculations on the application of the system in accordance with building regulations, BS6180 and BS6399.
+The Orbit System uses a specially designed handrail that is of a circular shape with a 70 millimetre diameter.
+We have employed structural engineers to create a set of generic structural calculations on the application of the system in accordance with building regulations and BS6180.

 The wall fixing is referred to in the report as “a point of support”.
 Due to the way the system works and the way the glass is bonded to the rails, a corner of 90 degrees where the sides are at least ONE metre long is also considered “a point of support” and therefore the same maximum span rule applies to such a corner.